jakewalsh90/Terraform-Azure/vWAN-DemoLab/README.md

 # Azure vWAN DemoLab

-## Overview
+## :heavy_check_mark: Overview
-This is work in progress to provide a Terraform based demonstration of Azure vWAN!
-10/06/2022
+This is work in progress to provide a Terraform based demonstration of Azure vWAN 10/06/2022

-## What this Lab Deploys
+## :question: What this Lab Deploys

 This lab deploys the following:
 1. A Resource Group in two Azure Regions (based on variables)